australasian-computer-music-association/acmc23-85-RhizomaticImprovisation/article.md

 equal structural value and influence.
 The improvisor must consider any possible future results of any action, deliberate or not, with the absolute understanding that that action will revisit at an unexpected time.
-Therefore, it will recontextualizing the structural value all other past, current, and future actions.
+Therefore, it will recontextualize the structural value all other past, current, and future actions.

 This approach has a further overarching context, which focuses on